kubernetes-retired/kube-aws/docs/getting-started/step-2-render.md

   For more information on operating your own CA, check out this [awesome guide](https://jamielinux.com/docs/openssl-certificate-authority/).

 * In certain cases, such as users with advanced pre-existing PKI infrastructure, the operator may wish to pre-generate all cluster TLS assets.
-In this case, you can run `kube-aws render stack` and copy in your TLS assets into the `credentials/` folder before running `kube-aws up`.
+In this case, you can run `kube-aws render stack` and copy in your TLS assets into the `credentials/` folder before running `kube-aws apply`.

   ```sh